nipy/nibabel/doc/source/coordinate_systems.rst

 of the two corresponding affine matrices.

-In practice, although it is common to combine 3D transformations using 4 by 4 affine matrices, we nearly always *apply* the transformations by breaking up the affine matrix into its component $M$ matrix and $(a, b, c)$ vector and
+In practice, although it is common to combine 3D transformations using 4 by 4 affine matrices, we usually *apply* the transformations by breaking up the affine matrix into its component $M$ matrix and $(a, b, c)$ vector and doing:
-doing:

 .. math::